sayer/rvc2mqtt/rvc2mqtt/readme.md

 * Track power status (AC/DC availability)
 * Synchronize date and time between systems
 * Create automations based on RV-C data
+* Always publish DC dimmer status topics, synthesizing `DC_DIMMER_STATUS_3` updates from `DC_COMPONENT_DRIVER_STATUS_1` frames so light entities behave consistently across coach model years

+The synthetic dimmer status publish path targets coaches that only broadcast `DC_COMPONENT_DRIVER_STATUS_1`; platforms that already emit `DC_DIMMER_STATUS_3` have not been observed to send the driver-status variant, so the bridge does not overwrite genuine dimmer payloads.
+If you see hardware reporting both PGNs simultaneously, please capture a trace and open an issue so we can add a guard-rail.

 ## Components